-- (1) Any health care provider or group of medical service providers initiating an MCO pursuant to ORS 656.260, shall submit a "Notice of Intent to Form" to the division, by certified mail, in a form prescribed by the director.
-The notice shall include but is not limited to: - (a) Identity of the person or persons who participate in discussions intended to result in the formation of an MCO.
-If the person is a member of a closely held corporation, the notice should include the identity of the shareholders. - (b) The name, address, and telephone number of a contact person. - (c) A synopsis of the information which will be shared in discussions preceding the application for MCO certification. - (2) The application for certification must be submitted within 120 days of the filing of the Notice of Intent to Form.
+Any health care provider or group of medical service providers initiating an MCO under ORS 656.260, must submit a "Notice of Intent to Form" to the director, by certified mail, in a format prescribed by the director.
+(Form 440-2737 may be used for this purpose).
+The notice must include the following:

+- (1) Identity of the person or persons who participate in discussions intended to result in the formation of an MCO.
+If the person is a member of a closely held corporation, the notice should include the identity of the shareholders; - (2) The name, address, and telephone number of a contact person; and - (3) A summary of the information that will be shared in discussions preceding the application for MCO certification.